bottlerocket-os/bottlerocket/README.md

 #### Boot-related settings

-*Please note that boot settings only exist for bare-metal variants at the moment*
+*Please note that boot settings currently only exist for the bare metal variants and \*-k8s-1.23 variants.
+Boot settings will be added to any future variant introduced after Bottlerocket v1.8.0.*

 Specifying either of the following settings will generate a kernel boot config file to be loaded on subsequent boots: